ActiveLook/Garmin-Datafield-sample-code/README.md

         - `screens`: Defines the screen quadrant available to display the datafield in, by default
         - `run`: Defines the screen quadrant available to display the datafield in, for the run activity
         - `bike`: Defines the screen quadrant available to display the datafield in, for the bike activity
+        - `is_auto_loop`: Enable or disabled Auto loop on data sreens
+        - `loop_timer`: Defines the timer in second between each swipe

           Depending on the activity choosen, the user will be able to display different screens presenting differents metrics  (none, 1 or more as available).
           The datafield offers preset screens, listed in the property string.